 Several types of Medicare HOS data files are available for research purposes.
 Medicare HOS data files are available as public use files (PUFs), limited data sets (LDSs), and research identifiable files (RIFs).
 Please note that the HOS PUFs are not intended to be generalizable or used for national estimates.

-HOS PUFs contain the majority of the survey items collected on the HOS instrument (excluding beneficiary identifying information) as well as selected additional administrative variables.
+HOS PUFs contain most of the survey items collected on the HOS instrument (excluding beneficiary identifying information) as well as selected additional administrative variables.
 HOS PUFs are constructed to prevent the identification of any single beneficiary or Medicare Advantage Organization (MAO) and only respondents to the survey are included in the files.
 HOS PUFs are available at no cost and can be downloaded directly from this page (see below for additional information).

 To facilitate the dissemination of data collected by the Medicare HOS project for additional research, PUFs have been created for each cohort of data.
 The files have been constructed in accordance with current CMS and Department of Health and Human Services (HHS) policies and other applicable statutes and laws.
-All identifying information has been excluded from the files, and demographic categories have been aggregated such that identification of any given individual is not possible.
+All identifying information has been excluded from the files, and demographic categories (i.e., age and race) have been aggregated such that identification of any given individual is not possible.